Lime Pictures: North West Television franchise bid

 In 1991 Mersey Television under the name of North West Television made a strong bid during the ITV network franchise auction to win the Channel 3 licence in the North West England from holders Granada Television.
 Granada had held the North West franchise ever since the inception of independent television in the 1950s, and Granada was one of the biggest and the most established of the ITV companies.
 Granada was also a popular production company and it came second only to the BBC to find the most respected British television company amongst the British public.

 The bid was supported financially by Yorkshire Television and Tyne Tees Television and the bid had aimed to provide a more balanced television service for the North West, in particular featuring more content from Liverpool as opposed to Manchester.
 However, although North West Television bid more money for the franchise totalling £35 million as opposed to Granada's £9 million, the licence stayed with Granada because the Independent Television Commission declared that the Mersey Television bid did not meet the required quality threshold.

 Furthermore, Granada was aware of Mersey Television's attempts to gain the North West franchise, and built defences to avoid the loss of the licence it had owned for decades.
-Would-be franchise-holders that had no experience of owning an ITV franchise (Mersey Television was one such example) would have to a pass a "quality hurdle" that executives from the existing ITV companies,including Granada,actually helped the ITC to adopt.
+Would-be franchise-holders that had no experience of owning an ITV franchise (Mersey Television was one such example) would have to a pass a "quality hurdle" that executives from the existing ITV companies, including Granada, actually helped the ITC to adopt.
 Granada also had a well-known catalogue of productions including Prime Suspect, Cracker, World in Action and Coronation Street and if Mersey Television had gained the franchise, then Granada could have sold these to satellite television, the existing and new ITV companies or even the BBC however it did not happen.

 Acqusition by All3Media

-By 22 June 2005, British production group All3Media had brought Mersey Television, the acqusition of Mersey Televusion had gained All3Media's entry into the scripted production genre as Mersey Television became a subsidiary of All3Mediaand, in a contractual requirement, renamed as Lime Pictures in 2006.
+By 22 June 2005, British production group All3Media had brought Mersey Television, the acquisition of Mersey Television had gained All3Media's entry into the scripted production genre as Mersey Television became a subsidiary of All3Media and, in a contractual requirement, renamed as Lime Pictures in 2006.
 Since then the company has produced the following series: